hpcaitech/ColossalAI-Documentation/tutorials/concepts/distributed_training.md

 | 7          | 7    | 1          | 3         |

-We can also create a new process group containing even-number process, and the details of this new group will be:
+We can also create a new process group.
+This new process group can contain any subset of the processes.
+For example, we can create one containing only even-number processes, and the details of this new group will be:

 | process ID | rank | Node index | GPU index |
 | ---------- | ---- | ---------- | --------- |